darshgarg7/Deer_Population_Prediction/README.txt

 Developer: Rohan Dham
 Developed code to visualize and analyze model results, contributing to the Random Forest Regressor's initial skeleton.

-Developer: Alex Taylor
-Assisted with the initial development of the Random Forrest Regressor.

 Data Developer: Chinmay Goyal
 Managed data retrieval, cleaning, and preprocessing to ensure high-quality input for the model.